jordansavant/ncmysql/README.md

 Optionally an SSH host can be provided such as `user@host` and the program will fork a system call to establish the SSH tunnel in port ranges of 2200-2216 and use this tunnel to establish the MySQL connection.

 Running with file flags `-fd` will read a CSV file of connections in the format: `name,host,port,user,pass,tunnel`.
 The `-d` option allows you to define the csv delimeter instead of a default comma `,`.
-If no options are presented it will look within the executable directory for a `connections.csv` file.
+If no options are presented it will look within the current working directory for a `connections.csv` file.

 If option `-g` provides a writable file, it will be used as a debug log which you can view for run time information.